James L. Brooks: Personal life

-Brooks has been married twice.
+Brooks has been married three times.
 His first wife was Marianne Catherine Morrissey; they have one daughter, Amy Lorraine Brooks.
 They divorced in 1972.
 In 1978 he married Holly Beth Holmberg; they had three children together: daughter Chloe and sons Cooper and Joseph.
 They divorced in 1999.
+As of 2025, Brooks was married to Jennifer Simchowitz.

 He is also a member of the Alpha Epsilon Pi fraternity.
 Brooks has donated over $175,000 to Democratic Party candidates.
 In January 2017, Brooks stated in an interview with The Hollywood Reporter that his career was now just focused staying with The Simpsons until the show ends and continuing to run into Steven Spielberg "in the market."

 Brooks is an avid fan of the Los Angeles Clippers.